lepouya/idle-self-driving/README.md

 - ~~Performance improvement~~
 - ~~Auto advancing and pausing~~
 - ~~Help message and guide~~
+- Show the state of the simulation below the canvas
 - Customization screen for sensors and network

 ## Bugs

 - The text shown on browser buttons is not correct URL
 - debug flag is not carried through tab changes
+- Option to show help page again